Acylation/obsidian-chem/README.md

 ![Image](https://user-images.githubusercontent.com/73122375/235232505-08386ce2-bc44-4fd6-96b4-22fa9c8c6fbf.jpg)

 > **Note**
-> For now, you need to refresh the file containing SMILES blocks, or refresh the blocks themselves by edit & quit the blocks to apply the new settings, as well as adapting the Obsidian light/dark theme changes.
+> For now, you need to reopen the file containing SMILES blocks, or refresh the blocks themselves by edit & quit the blocks to apply the new settings, as well as adapting the Obsidian light/dark theme changes.

 #### What is SMILES?